USAFA-ECE/ece382/_sources/syllabus.md

 - Instructor-granted extensions are only considered after all grace days are used and only given in exceptional situations.
 Computer problems such as hard-drive reimaging are not considered as exceptional situations and you must use grace days.
 - Late work handed in when you have run out of grace is discounted up to 20% for the first day late and up to 15% per day late thereafter.
 - Every assignment has a hard deadline; 4 calendar days past the original due date.
-- Late submissions (penalty or not) are not accepted after the hard deadline or after the solution to the assignment is published.
+- **Late submissions (penalty or not) are not accepted after the hard deadline or after the solution to the assignment is published**.
 No late submissions (penalty or not) will be accepted for the assignments right before GRs.

 ## Assignments